 Moving beyond crisis

-There are some positive changes happening.
-In a recent Sussex Development Lecture, Peter Newell, from University of Sussex, highlighted that important things are happening.
-He gave the example of Costa Rica, where the President Carlos Alvarado (IDS alum), has made plans to phase out fossil fuels and he mentions France, Belize and New Zealand who have introduced similar policies.
+In a recent Sussex Development Lecture, Peter Newell, from University of Sussex, highlighted some positive moves, giving the example of Costa Rica, where the President Carlos Alvarado (IDS alum), has made plans to phase out fossil fuels, adding that France, Belize and New Zealand have introduced similar policies.

 But globally efforts are nowhere near the level of ambition that is required.
 Structural transformation is needed, and supply-side climate policy needs to be addressed.
 Peter argues that we need a different approach that not only looks at the emission of greenhouse gasses and the use of new carbon technologies to reduce these, but we also need to direct greater efforts to manage resources more effectively in the first place.
 These are also arguments made by climate movements like Extinction Rebellion and Climate Justice Movement.

 Reducing carbon emissions means dealing with our collective fossil fuel dependency.
 One example of this dependency and currently a hot topic in the news is plastics pollution.
 As highlighted in this blog on the global politics of ocean plastic pollution by IDS researcher Patrick Schröder, over 99% of plastics are produced from chemicals sourced from fossil fuels.
 Subsidies incentivise the plastic market, resulting in plastics production continuing to be cheaper than the production of any alternative.
 So whilst efforts to ban single use plastics are welcome, unless we tackle the behaviours and actions of the trillion-dollar fossil fuel industry, their impact will remain limited.